Simple Ways to Optimize Your Site

 In any case simplicity is your friend when designing and optimizing your site.
 It’s not about adding features and items.
 It’s about subtracting actually.
 Show less but make it more visible.

-Do not mimic portals from 15 years ago.
+Do not mimic portals from the late nineties.
 Make the early Google designs with just the search box your role model.